artsy/reaction/README.md

 To _link_ your local reaction with your local force, run:

         $ yarn link && yarn watch
+        (wait until you see a message that X files have been successfully compiled before moving on)

         $ cd ../force && yarn link @artsy/reaction && yarn start

 To _unlink_ your local reaction from your local force, run (in **Force**):